tier4/CalibrationTools/calibrators/mapping_based_calibrator/README.md

 To estimate the transformation between the `mapping lidar` and the `baselink`, the tool needs to calculate the transformation between the lidar and the ground pose, as well as the transformation between the ground pose and the baselink.

-The transformation between the lidar and the ground pose is calculated by utilizing the normal vector of the plane and selecting a point on the ground plane.
+The transformation between the lidar and the ground pose is calculated by utilizing the normal vector and a point on the ground plane.
 To estimate the transformation between the ground pose and the baselink, the tool first determines the initial ground-pose-to-baselink using the initial lidar-to-baselink and lidar-to-ground-pose transformations.
 Then, the tool projects this initial ground-pose-to-baselink transformation onto the xy plane to estimate the transformation between the ground pose and the baselink.

 ## ROS Interfaces